forrestrice/bridge-bots/README.md

 Web scrapers used to download data from my club's website and from BBO.

+## Tools
+Tools which build on the core module to process data.
+See the [Readme](tools/README.md).

 ## Train
-Initial forey into creating training data for Machine Learning projects.
+Initial foray into creating training data for Machine Learning projects.

 ## Sequence
 Training sequence based models to predict bidding and cardplay.